jlam55555/notes/History/notes.md

     - Lots of freedom of opportunity
     - Full of unwanted people, a "religious sewer"
 - Rhode Island officially became a state when it gained a charter

+**American and National Identity** The United States are perhaps best known for their "melting pot" diversity and its liberal democracy.
+By allowing religious tolerance and not imposing any sort of religious tie such as taxes, even reaching beyond Christianity, Roger Williams of Rhode Island pushed his colony to the forefront of social liberalism, welcoming everybody regardless of religious affiliation, a crucial right we enjoy protected in our Constitution as part of the First Amendment.
+It opened up another freedom to the people, and therefore much opportunity.
+Therefore, Rhode Island was one of the pioneers of the open diversity that makes America so advanced and unique.

 #### New England Spreads Out
 - Connecticut River attracted many people, Hartford was founded